 Using the right procurement techniques and software, companies can quickly expand the universe of vendor- and plan-candidates to find those that represent the best value.

-Under the management of today’s procurement department, marketplace “software in a box” has the Internet shopping cart always in motion—and the top vendors offering the best benefit programs are always welcome.
+Under the management of today’s procurement department, marketplace “software in a box” has the Internet shopping cart always in motion—and the best vendors offering the best benefit programs are always welcome.

 On the Internet, Web procurement never sleeps.
 It’s a place where services and goods—including health insurance, dental and vision, pharmacy and other benefits—are continuously being bid and value is being optimized in favor of the employer group.